Data governance

 Unfortunately, there is no Holy Grail plan to becoming a modern digital business, nor should there be.
 It’s a journey that each organisation needs to define and learn as they go.
 Not every company needs to become the Amazon, Netflix or Google of its industry.
 Instead, every organization has to find their own authentic digital self.

-ThoughtWorks has developed the Digital Fluency Online Tool to help organizations to understand where they should be versus where they are.
+Thoughtworks has developed the Digital Fluency Online Tool to help organizations to understand where they should be versus where they are.
 It helps you to identify what are the core capabilities you need to work on to bridge the gap to where you aspire to be.

 But remember, this is just a starting point of a complex never ending journey, there’s no such thing as a plan: the ambiguity is constantly challenging us to keep changing to remain digitally fit!